Morocco Family Short-Break

 Morocco family short-break day-to-day itinerary

-Upon arrival at the airport, you will be met by a Stubborn Mule Representative and transferred to your hotel in the High Atlas.
-The drive takes around an hour.
-The rest of the day is free for you to relax and enjoy the view.
+Upon arrival at the airport, you will be met by a Stubborn Mule Representative and transferred to your hotel in the heart of Marrakech’s old city.
+The rest of the day is free for you to relax or start to explore.

-A beautiful day out in the countryside on either a walk or a mule ride into the hills around Imlil.
-Follow quiet trails through the village, passing small terraced fields of fruit trees (a riot of colour in spring), old stone houses and gushing rivers.
+A beautiful day out in the countryside on either a walk or a mule ride into the foothills of the Atlas Mountains.
+Follow quiet trails through villages, passing small terraced fields of fruit trees (a riot of colour in spring), old stone houses and gushing rivers.
 You will stop for lunch with a local family, sitting out on the terrace cracking walnuts and feasting on freshly cooked flatbreads and hot sweet mint tea.

 The length of the excursion can be varied depending on the ages of your children; older kids will be happy to spend 5-6 hours exploring, stopping to climb up the side of a waterfall and getting higher into the mountains for particularly good views.
 Younger children might appreciate a shorter excursion, stopping more frequently to play in the river… game of pooh sticks anyone?